The Kooples

 The Kooples is a French fashion retailer.
+Founded in Paris in 2008 by brothers Alexandre, Laurent and Raphaël Elicha, it was acquired by the French industrial group Verdoso in April 2025.

 As of 2014, they had 321 outlets in Europe.
 As of mid-2017, the company had 30 points of sale in the United States, including Bloomingdale's, and five stand-alone stores.

-The company was founded by brothers Alexandre, Laurent and Raphaël Elicha.